moiseevigor/moiseevigor.github.io/_appendices/2026-05-01-geometry-of-seeing-A1-lie-groups.md

     $-\varepsilon X_1$, $-\varepsilon X_2$.
 In a commutative world the loop returns to the origin; here it lands at a tiny offset of order
-    $\varepsilon^2$ in the $X_3$ direction (the missing sideways direction of the V1 cortex story in Part 1).
+    $\varepsilon^2$ in the $X_3$ direction (the missing sideways direction of the V1 cortex story in Part&nbsp;1).
 The dashed grey arrow shows the actual gap; the orange arrow is the prediction
     $\varepsilon^2 \cdot [X_1, X_2]_e = -\varepsilon^2 X_3$.